matthewgream/weather/README.md

 update interval resulted in a life of 6 days and 17 hours (161 hours, 9687 minutes), which at 5 minute intervals is 1937 updates, before the battery was exhausted.
 The standard Inkplate library has been included and stripped down to remove unneeded modules (e.g. JPG, PNG and BMP images, and colour dithering), but the code will build against the standard library.
 The files Secrets.hpp (in the Arduino project folder) and secrets.txt (in the server config files) have been suppressed from the repository for obvious reasons.
+If the client does not have any configuration, it will request from the server keyed upon its MAC address.
+Periodically, the client will check the current firmware version and download any updates.

+Note the Arduino IDE scripts that automatically transfer new firmware versions to the server and store them compressed.

 ![Client](images/client.jpg)